 "Sometimes the owner loses the drive and ambition they had, while fear or reluctance to change can be another factor.
 Businesses that don't evolve risk getting left behind," she warns.

 Your accounts can provide firm evidence your business is in a rut, says Pocock.
 "Turnover - or more crucially profit - could be stagnant or decreasing.
 Many businesses are reluctant to increase their prices, despite their own costs rising.
 Cash flow might be a constant headache, and lack of cash can leave your business in a rut."

 Pocock recommends reviewing your performance regularly.
-“Businesses can’t afford to rest on their laurels – especially in the current economic climate.
-Do enough customers want what you’re offering?
+"Businesses can't afford to rest on their laurels.
+Do enough customers want what you're offering?
 Can you improve your products or should you introduce new ones?

 "Your brand and marketing are key business assets you should always be keeping an eye on and investing in.
 Check that your brand is up to date and that it truly represents your business."